See all articles

 Once you've crafted your meeting summary, share it promptly with all relevant stakeholders.
 Ensure that it reaches everyone who attended the meeting and anyone else who needs to be informed.

 Still feel like creating your meeting summary manually?
-We've created a FREE meeting summary template that you can copy and use for your meetings.
-This template follows the best practices outlined earlier and can serve as a starting point for your meeting summaries.
+We've created FREE meeting summary templates that you can copy and use for your meetings.
+These follow the best practices outlined earlier and can serve as a starting point for your meeting summaries.

 Meeting Date: [Date]